schummar/runp/README.md

 - `"build:*"` executes all script matching this glob (see [minimatch](https://github.com/isaacs/minimatch))
   Mind the quotes, otherwise your shell will try to resolve the wildcard!

-- `:s` for "serial": remaining commands will be exeecute after the previius and in series
+- `:s` for "serial": remaining commands will be execute after the previous and in series

 - `"rm -rf .cache"` deletes the .cache folder